christopherglasater/AngularWithCoreTemplate/README.md

 4. This project has base code to allow .NET Core API to work with Angular single page application.

 5. This has seperate CORE project and Angular Project

+6. Make sure and set both projects as Startup projects